Gerakas/Whiskey-Drop/README.md

 The website is also mobile-first responsive to allow for a larger number of people to visit the site from a variety of devices, and therefore a create more sales.

+## Deployment

+The project was developed in its entirety using GitPod and hosted on GitHub pages.
+The live site can be found here (https://gerakas.github.io/Whiskey-Drop/).

 ## Purpose

 This project was created simply to allow me to learn and grasp the main principles and core progressive pipeline behind designing a basic landing page for an e-commerce website.